Metal Strings: Music

-"Stave Nation Army" and "Metal Strings" were composed by Alain Ou and performed by Nara Tsutra, Nel Briones, Ronan Kemp, Vanntin Hoeurn, and Alain Ou.
+"Stave Nation Army" and "Metal Strings" were composed by Alain Ou and performed by Nara Tsutra, Nel Briones, Ronin Kemp, Vanntin Hoeurn, and Alain Ou.

 Release

 “Metal Strings” premiered at the Cloud Metal Film Fest in Cloud Restaurant Phnom Penh, Cambodia, on June 12, 2024.
 The event featured an official selection by Cloud, with various artists and filmmakers in attendance, including Reign in Slumber, the film’s crew, and music artists.
 Metal Strings at the 13th Cambodia International Film Festival (CIFF) opened with a grand gala at Chaktomuk Theatre on June 25, bringing together a diverse array of filmmakers, artists and cultural enthusiasts from around the world.